jeffgbutler/java-payment-calculator/README.md

 ## Spring Profiles and Redis
 If the "cloud" profile is enabled the application requires, and will connect to, a Redis cache.
-When running without the cloud profile enabled, the application will use an in-memory cache to simulate Redis.
+When running without the "cloud" profile enabled, the application will use an in-memory cache to simulate Redis.

-When the "cloud" profile is enabled, the application will use Spring Boot's configuration properties to connect to Redis.
+When the "cloud" profile is enabled, the application will use Spring Boot's auto configuration properties to connect to Redis.
 Important properties are these:

 - `spring.redis.host`
 - `spring.redis.port`